 Ideas for Home:

 Mealtime Idea: Make some time for you and your teen to grab a meal, coffee, or smoothie—on you!
-Take time to ask questions about their friends, their high school experience, pressures they might experience, or just to hear them rant
+Take time to ask them to share questions they have about God.
+Do not attempt to answer these questions straight away and hold space to hear their heart.
+God isn’t about us knowing all the answers.

 Their Time Idea: Teens can often feel like adults don’t really get them.
 So, practicing being a student of them.
 Ask questions.
 Use not knowing and not being afraid to be asking as a way to connect and make them feel like an expert.
 Let them know you don’t take yourself too seriously.
 Expressing curiosity around the way their friends think and talk about sex, instead of judgment or disgust, will earn their trust.